U.S. advisers back DNA-based colon cancer test

 The FDA usually follows panel recommendations, although it is not required to.

-The American Cancer Society estimates about 50,000 deaths from colorectal cancer in the United States this year.
-It is the third leading cause of cancer-related deaths in the United States when men and women are considered separately, and the second leading cause when both sexes are combined.

-Shares of Exact Sciences, which were halted on the Nasdaq on Thursday, were up 75 cents, or 5.5 percent at $14.50 in after-hours trading.
-The shares have gained more than 40 percent over the past 12 months.
+Shares of Exact Sciences were halted on the Nasdaq on Thursday pending outcome of the FDA panel meeting.
+The shares closed at $13.75 on Wednesday, and had gained about 40 percent over the past 12 months.